joelkevinjones/snippets/README.md

 Mac OS application URLs and AppleScript.
 This an interim solution to get some of the capablities until a complete replacement application is created.
-This is contained in AppleScript.
+This is contained in the separate repo COinJ_AppleScript.
 There are scripts to put into the pasteboard/copy buffer URLs for Calendar, Contacts, Evernote, Finder, Safari, and Mail.